How NFL players actually stay warm during cold-weather games

 Miami Dolphins v New England Patriots - NFL 2025 | Winslow Townson/GettyImages

-The Chicago Bears and the Los Angeles Rams are set for one of the coldest NFL games this season with temperatures in the teens with the “feels like” temperatures dipping below zero degrees.
+The Chicago Bears and the Los Angeles Rams are set for one of the coldest NFL games this season with temperatures in the teens and the “feels like” temperatures dipping below zero degrees.
 That’s just part of the story though.
 NFL teams are prepared for bitter cold temperatures.
 Not just with heated fields, but with improved technology that actually keeps players warm during the game itself.

 • Heated benches (with heated helmet holders and foot warmers)